brandon-wilbur/capstone/docs/reflections.md

         * Audit settings for Edge and Internet Explorer
     * `Windows Security > Device security > Core isolation`
         * turn on memory integrity

+In addition, CIS benchmarks need to be reviewed before creating the lab guide this week.
+I plan on scanning these and identifying easy wins to include in the lab that align with what material Duane covered so far.